 While Amazon Prime Video and Netflix offer a sizable selection of content in 4K Ultra HD with HDR, CBS All Access doesn’t step above 1080p Full HD.

 The sound options aren’t much better, either — a small number of devices support CBS All Access titles on Dolby Digital surround, with the rest resorting to a basic two-channel stereo-sound output.
 For comparison, both Amazon and Netflix support Dolby Atmos (though in very small supply) and plenty of titles in surround sound.
-So, in a nutshell, CBS is currently behind the competition.
+So, even if it has its perks, CBS still can’t compete with some of the big names in the streaming industry.

 How do I cancel CBS All Access?

-Canceling CBS All Access couldn’t be easier.
+Unlike some streaming services, canceling CBS All Access is easy, and shouldn’t take more than a few minutes.
 All you need to do is head over to this secure link, sign in, and confirm your cancelation.
-Your account will then be terminated at the end of the current billing schedule, so you won’t credit card won’t be debited again.
+Your account won’t delete immediately, but it should terminate by the end of the billing cycle, so you won’t have to pay for the next month.

 Of course, you will still be able to use the service through the renewal date, so if you canceled on November 3 and you aren’t scheduled to pay until December 16, you can use it until then.